How to Write a CV: Examples & Tips to Make Your CV Great

 When making a CV in our builder, drag & drop bullet points, skills, and auto-fill the boring stuff.
 Spell check?
 Check.
 Start building a professional CV template here for free.

-When you’re done, Zety’s CV builder will score your resume and tell you exactly how to make it better.
+When you’re done, Zety’s CV maker will score your resume and tell you exactly how to make it better.

 Learn more here: CV Personal Statement/Personal Profile Examples & a Writing Guide